englekk/handbook-docs/Fuse/02 - Hello UX Markup.md

 The `<App>` tag itself bootstraps the app and takes care of application lifecycle and @(Theme).

-The $(Background) property controls the color of the root view of the app.
+The $(Background) attribute represents a property that controls the color of the root view of the app.
+Please note that attributes are case sensitive.

 ## UX tags